Why use journal articles?

 - Print journals cannot be signed out of the library.
 However, many are now in electronic format.
 Check the date for online availability via the library catalogue.

 Databases for finding journal articles

-The library's databases by subject links to a list of databases you will need to find journal articles.
-Read the database descriptions and the individual "help" pages as each database has its own speciality/focus.
-Recommended databases for this course are:
+Search the library's databases to find journal articles.
+Read the database descriptions and the individual "help" pages as each database has its own specialty/focus.

 Locating journals in the library

 If you cannot link to an article through the database, check the title of the journal in the catalogue.
 Paste the title into the search field and then selecting "Journal Title" in the drop down menu.
 If the library has a subscription to the journal, you should be able to find your articles either online or in print.

 The print record for a journal will have the call number, location code SER (for serial) and information about which volumes we hold including the latest issue received.The electronic journals have the URL as part of the record.

 If we do not have the journal you want, check the University of Ottawa Library catalogue for the publication.

 - Canadian Journal of Native Studies

 - Canadian Journal of Political Science